MicrosoftDocs/win32-pr.de-de/desktop-src/Msi/session-componentrequeststate.md

 ## <a name="property-value"></a>Eigenschaftswert

-Erforderlicher Zeichenfolgenname des Komponentenelements, Primärschlüssel der Component-Tabelle.
+Erforderlicher Zeichenfolgenname des Komponentenelements, Primärschlüssel der Komponententabelle.

 ## <a name="remarks"></a>Hinweise